threefoldfoundation/www_threefold_twin/content/page/why/comparison/section1/section1.md

 title: PRIVATE
 ---

 Benefit from 100% data ownership.
 Define and revoke access rights.
-No one else can access your information, not even us
+No one else can access your information, not even us.